ousleyp/scripts/README.md

 # scripts

-I can't fully vouch for the quality of these scripts, which were generated with AI chatbot assistance.
+Disclaimer: I can't fully vouch for the quality of these scripts, which were generated with AI chatbot assistance.
 If you are a human with feedback, feel free to ping me on Slack!

 I created these scripts with CCS goals in mind (such as performing Content Quality Assessments), and you are welcome to use them.

+###important

-Bear in mind that they might need more testing, and they are based on the structure of the openshift-docs repo.
+This script is based on the structure of the openshift-docs repo.
+If your repo structure is different, you might need to make changes to your copy of the script.

 ## implode-assembly.sh